 Withdrawal.
 Withdrawal from the College may occur for academic, disciplinary, health, personal, or financial reasons and may be voluntary or required by the College.
 Students withdrawing from the College before the end of the semester normally receive the grade notation “W” (withdrawal) on their permanent record for all in-progress courses.

 Involuntary withdrawals for health reasons.
 The College provides a wide range of services to support and address the mental and physical health needs of our students.
 We encourage all students to use these resources, and our first concern is the health and welfare of all members of our community.
-However, students whose psychiatric, psychological, or other medical condition causes them to pose a direct threat to the health, welfare, and safety of others on campus or interferes with the academic performance or educational endeavors of others, may be required to withdraw from the College.
+However, students whose psychiatric, psychological, or other medical condition and/or behavior causes them to pose a direct threat to the health, welfare, and safety of others on campus or interferes with the academic performance or educational endeavors of others may be required to withdraw from the College.
 Under these circumstances, students will first be given the opportunity to take a voluntary leave or withdrawal through the process described above.
 In no case will a student’s mental or physical condition itself be the basis for a withdrawal required by the College.